Trading In Futures At A Glance

-When you trade futures you are trading the price of an underlying instrument or commodity out to some future date.
+When you trade futures you are trading the price of an underlying instrument or commodity out to a future date.

-Futures trading platforms match buyers and sellers, for example, farmers with crops to sell and food manufacturers with ingredients to buy, both sides would like to get and lock in the best price they can.
+Futures trading platforms access futures exchanges to match buyers and sellers, for example, farmers with crops to sell and food manufacturers with ingredients to buy, both sides would like to get and lock in the best price they can.
 Through futures markets, farmers can sell crops they have yet to harvest and food manufacturers can secure supplies and fix their costs.

 Futures markets are exchange-traded and usually, have a central counterparty or clearinghouse that acts as buyer to all sellers and the seller to all buyers.
 Effectively guaranteeing the settlement of all trades conducted on the exchange.
 Many futures contracts are deliverable though there are also a growing number of CFDs or contracts for the difference which are settled for cash and not the underlying instrument or commodity.